-Eli Tomac and Ken Roczen talk 2021 Southwick - Racer X
+Eli Tomac and Ken Roczen Talk 2021 Southwick National - Racer X

 What are your thoughts on the championship and the points?

-I honestly don’t even know what the championship gap is right now.
+Ken Roczen: I honestly don’t even know what the championship gap is right now.
 I need to just simply find myself in front of Dylan a lot more often.
 But, we still have half the season, I think just a race over half left and that’s plenty of points for grabs.
 Of course, we have to stay mistake-free but he does as well.
 There’s other riders in the mix as well.
 I’m just going to continue doing what I’m doing and go from there.
 I can’t really complain about it right now.
 I feel like supercross and motocross combined, I’ve been one of the more consistent riders out there, but right now I need to stick it out there and kind of start winning a little bit.
 I’m not putting any pressure on myself.
 I honestly just have been enjoying the battles that everybody has had.
 So, we’ll just continue doing what we’re doing.

 That second moto you were out in front and then Eli sort of ran you down there.
 Was that just simply the track was just getting brutal as that moto got on, or was Eli just sort of on another level?